About this item:

 This is the 2nd Claire Macintosh book I’ve read and my plan is to read them all.
 She’s very good.This is a very engaging story with developed and interesting characters.
 The twists are great and unexpected.
 She does that so well.
 The book is very easy to read and highly entertaining.
 I thoroughly enjoyed it.I dud notice a strange thing on a few occasions though with the narrator.
 At one point the narrator swore and then at another, made a joke; I have never encountered this in any book I’ve read and it goes against literary conventions in my opinion.
 I don’t think it worked but that is just a minor point in an otherwise very enjoyable book.

-5.0 out of 5 stars Wow!
-What a brilliant book.
+5.0 out of 5 stars A fantastic read

-3.0 out of 5 stars Murder mystery with a hint of humour
+3.0 out of 5 stars Not one of Clare’s best

-4.0 out of 5 stars The last party - really good read
+4.0 out of 5 stars Eloquently crafted tale

 Wow